 Thanks are due to the committed and varied expertise afforded by our volunteers which provide the backbone of CfC, in tandem with the continued support of Individuals and Companies through the provision of equipment, financial support and sponsorship make all you see happen.

-It is thanks to readers like you that major inroads have been achieved during our relatively short history.
+It is thanks to readers like you that major inroads have been achieved during our history.
 The frustration remains of viewing global need on a daily occurrence compounded by limited resources and so much to do.
 If you have made it to the end, Well done and thank you.

-We are involved with Computers, but our key agenda is people.
-This you will see briefly from our web page "Our stories" For more information or how to help; please call T: 01323 848588 or drop me an email: Simon
+For more information or how to help; please call T: 01323 848588 or drop me an email: Simon